 Interim Management Statement

 3i Group plc (“3i”), a leading international manager of third-party and proprietary capital across mid-market private equity, infrastructure and debt management, today issues its Interim Management Statement in accordance with FCA Disclosure and Transparency Rule 4.3.
-This statement relates to the three-month period from 1 April 2013 to 30 June 2013
+This statement relates to the three-month period from 1 April 2014 to 30 June 2014 (the "period" or the “quarter”); financial information is unaudited.
+There have been no material changes to the financial position of 3i from the end of this period to the date of this announcement.

 Simon Borrows, 3i's Chief Executive said: